AdelMalaeb/Masters-Thesis/README.md

 * 1- Primary Review: Prof. Dr. Alexander Klos - https://www.qber.uni-kiel.de/de/team/alexander-klos
 * 2- Secondary Review: Prof. Dr. Stefan Reitz - https://www.qber.uni-kiel.de/de/team/stefan-reitz

+# Introduction
+In this paper, I implement a Machine Learning model known as Random Forest to investigate the U.S. stock market’s expected returns.
+Machine learning models explain the expected returns’ behavior, which is the most widely studied finance problem.
+This paper offers two main contributions.
+First, I use Random Forest to present a descriptive analysis of the best stock-level characteristics that provide an informative value on individual stock returns.
+Gu et al. (2020) categorize the top 20 most informative predictors into four groups.
+First, and most importantly, are recent price trend variables such as short-term reversal and industry momentum.
+Next comes liquidity variables such as the market equity (size) and dollar trading volume.
+After that are the risk measure variables such as the market beta and idiosyncratic return volatility.
+Finally, are valuation ratios and fundamental signals such as sales-to-price ratio and the number of recent earnings increase.1
+Second, I use these best characteristics to predict and measure the individual stock return predictions’ accuracy in terms of out-of-sample R-squared.
+I find that in the year 2016, the average R-squared is 17.0743%, which reveals that Random Forest shows considerable promise for asset pricing applications.
+This paper will continue in the following way: section 1 provides an overview of previous research in asset pricing literature in addition to a glimpse regarding the importance of Machine Learning on asset pricing.
+Since it is vital to understand the building blocks of any machine learning model, section 2 discusses the preliminary concepts of Machine Learning models.
+Considering Random Forest as a Tree-Based Model, a thorough explanation of regression trees and bagged models is discussed before Random Forest, presented in the second part of section 2.
+Lastly, section 3 presents an empirical study of US equities using Random Forest, which focuses on the 1 Gu et al. (2020).
+- 2 -
+main findings for the best stock-level characteristics that explain the behavior of expected returns in the US stock market.
+Moreover, I will present the prediction of returns for Microsoft and Apple Inc. as a graphical illustration for individual stock return predictions.

 # Table of Contents

 - [List of Tables](#list-of-tables)